vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/cross-chain.md

 - leave a group on BSC

-Once these primitives are called by EOA or smart contracts, the predefined events will be emitted.
+Once these primitives are called by an EOA or smart contracts, the predefined events will be emitted.
 Greenfield Relayers should pick up these events and relay them over to Greenfield and BSC.
 As the change will happen asynchronously, there will be specific cross-chain packages